euans/commandbox-bookmarks/README.md

 # Bookmarks for CommandBox

-Bookmarks allows you to bookmark directories for easy navigation.
+Bookmarks allow you to bookmark directories for easy navigation.

 ## Installation: